-- Art Club provides students with hands-on, age appropriate experiences in various art mediums.
+- Anime Club provides students with hands-on, age appropriate experiences in various art mediums.

 - Caribbean-American Club members aim to boost awareness of Caribbean Culture at CCSC by uniting as group to share, discuss, learn, and promote all the beautiful islands located in the Caribbean.

 - Female Mentoring meets bi-weekly after school and monthly on Saturdays and provides students with an opportunity to discuss important relevant topics, participate in workshops, and plan and execute fun events.